 Debtor Management: A Creditor's Operating Framework

 Debtor management is how a commercial creditor controls the risk and cost of extending payment terms to customers.
 It covers credit assessment before sale, invoicing and dunning during the credit period, collection when payment is late, and write-off when recovery is exhausted.
-Well-run debtor management is the difference between a receivables ledger that funds growth and one that starves it.
+The core metric is days sales outstanding.
+The core discipline is disciplined escalation: every account has a clock, every overdue threshold has a defined action, and no overdue invoice waits for someone to remember it.

 A full 5 Cs analysis takes 30 to 90 minutes per new account for a mid-sized B2B credit line.
-Short-circuiting the process, typically by skipping capacity or collateral analysis, produces the accounts that blow up six months later.
+Short-circuiting the process — typically by skipping capacity or collateral analysis — produces the accounts that blow up six months later.
+Automated credit scoring engines from D&B, Experian, and Equifax compress this to minutes for standard debtor profiles.
+For high-value accounts above $100,000 in exposure, manual review remains the right approach.

 Three Debtor Types Require Three Responses

 Type 1: Process debtors.
 The invoice got lost in their accounts payable system, a PO number was wrong, or the approver was on leave.
 These are the majority of overdue accounts at the 30-45 day mark.
-The correct response is a single reminder call that surfaces the process issue.
+A single reminder call that surfaces the process issue resolves them.
 Resolution rate above 80 percent.

 Type 3: Dispute debtors.
-The debtor has a substantive reason to withhold payment: goods were defective, service was not rendered as specified, an offset is claimed against a prior transaction.
+The debtor has a substantive reason to withhold payment: goods defective, service not rendered as specified, an offset claimed.
 The correct response is dispute escalation to the creditor's commercial team, not collection pressure.
-Resolution requires negotiation or legal process.
+A debtor management system that treats all three types the same wastes effort on Type 1 and loses recovery on Type 3.

 Prove-It: The Ageing Escalation Matrix